oVirt/ovirt-site/source/documentation/draft/advanced-engine-build-notes.html.md

     $ mvn install -Dgwt.userAgent=gecko1_8,safari -Pgwt-admin

+New Note 39

+## Testing DAOs

+By default, the DAO tests are not run during `mvn install`, since they require an actual PostgreSQL database to run on.
+In order to run them, you should follow these instructions.

+First, you must create a database to use for the tests.
+This database's credentials are defined in `$OVIRT_GIT/backend/manager/modules/dal/src/test/filters/pgsql.properties`.
+By default the tests are run on a database called `engine_test` by the `postgres` user (you can, of course, change these details in your own environment.
+To create this database, perform the following:

+    $ cd $OVIRT_GIT/backend/manager/dbscripts
+    $ ./create_db_devel.sh -d engine_test -u postgres

+In order to run the tests, you will have to enable the `enable-dao-tests` profile:

+    $ cd $OVIRT_GIT/backend/manager/modules/dal
+    $ mvn install -Penable-dao-tests

+Note: you may use the `enable-dao-tests` profile on higher levels than the `dal` module, such as when building the engine's root.

 ## Skipping Unit Tests

 It is possible during development to speed up the build process by skipping the execution of unit tests, This can be done by adding the `-DskipTests` to your build command: